arackaf/micro-graphql-react/readme.md

 ### Building mutations

-Construct each mutation with the `buildMutation` method.
 The first argument is the mutation text.
 The second, optional options argument can accept only a `client` property, which will override the client default, same as with queries.

 ### Props passed for each mutation